-Low T and Vitamin D
+Low Testosterone Linked to Vitamin D Levels

 Worried about low testosterone (low T)?
 Drink more milk or soak in some sunshine.
 Both help boost levels of vitamin D in the body–and science suggests that this vitamin really does do your body good.
 The American Urological Association said in 2015 that there's a significant link between vitamin D and testosterone, the male sex hormone.

 Testosterone forms the testes, creates sperm, and fuels the sex drive.
 Levels normally drop as men get older.
 Too little testosterone can make you uninterested in sex or depressed.
 It can also cause erectile dysfunction and increase your risk of heart disease.